devranagiksu/fast-finger-counter/README.md

 ## Features
 - Uses OpenCV and Mediapipe
-- Optimized for speed on Debian/Linux
+- Optimized for speed on Linux
 - MJPG format for faster capture
 - Shows FPS and finger count